Healthdirect Free Australian health advice you can count on.

 What questions should I ask before I have cosmetic surgery?

 There are many things to consider before you decide to have surgery of any kind.
-After you have spoken with your GP, you should consider asking your surgeon some general questions about what is involved and what are the risks, both of the surgery and the anaesthetic.
+Ask questions about what is involved and about the risks.
+You can talk to your doctor about this, as well as the surgeon who will do the procedure.

 • What are your qualifications?